montekaka/recurrent-take-home/README.md

 3.  one argument to be passed to the query (a vehicle identifier, or a number, as specified in the query description)

-For example, if the program you have written is in ruby, and the entry point file is named "ev_data_query.rb", then the command you would type in to execute query number 2 below is:
+For example: if the program you have written is in ruby, the entry point file is named "ev_data_query.rb", and you've chosen to work with the CSV file, then the command you would type to execute query number 2 below is:

 ```
 ruby ev_data_query.rb /path/to/data/file.csv average_daily_miles cat-car